 Practicing a physical activity is essential at all ages, especially after 50.
 Exercising allows you to be energetic, keep your heart strong, maintain or lose weight, reduce fall risks, improve your immune system, and live healthily and for longer.
-Sport is also excellent for the mood and the memory, as well as meeting older people.
+Sport after 50 is also excellent for the mood and the memory, as well as meeting older people.

 If you’ve never stopped running, walking, swimming or anything else: congratulations!
 For those who are more the couch potato kind, you’re making the right decision if you’re thinking of getting moving again.
 However, be careful.
 You need to start exercising slowly and carefully to avoid hurting yourself.
 Here are a few tips to help you go back to sport safely.

 1. Pay a visit to your doctor